 What are your favourite things to do in Prague during winter?

 I love walking, even in the colder months.
-I live in Letná, which is a 20-minute walk from Prague city centre, and I love to walk around the neighbourhood, particularly in the beautiful Letná Park which is connected to Prague Castle.
+I live in Letná, which is a 20-minute walk from Prague city center, and I love to walk around the neighbourhood, particularly in the beautiful Letná Park which is connected to Prague Castle.
 I highly recommend braving the cold weather for a walk to soak up those wonderful panoramic city views.

 What products would you recommend for keeping skin in optimum condition during Prague’s cold winter weather?